 We’re able to see that there’s quite a big difference between the ratio calculated from both the “minimum” and “maximum,” which were, respectively, 6.6 and 2.9, and the value .
 We speculate that the main reason is because both of these are peak values.
 They are the extreme outliers which occur during sleep, so they will cause a larger deviation in the calculated ratio.

 However, if we take the average respiration rate and heart rate of the entire sleep data, the calculated ratio of 3.8 is pretty consistent with the value of .

-Through Garmin Connect, we can view the trend graph of the respiration rate throughout the day, but only for the “non-exercise period,” see the figure below.
+Through Garmin Connect, we can view the trend graph of the respiration rate throughout the day.
+However this is only for the “non-exercise period”.
+See the figure below.

 *HRM-Tri + Forerunner 945

 Part II: The Frequency of Strides and Respiration Rate When Running (Only During Exercise)